 Schedule an appointment with a small business insurance specialist to learn more about how the right insurance can protect you from these types of risks.

 Large businesses are frequently on the news for data breaches and other cybersecurity invasions, but that doesn’t mean small businesses are in the clear.
-According to the 2019 Verizon Data Breach Investigations Report, small businesses were victims of 43% of breaches.
+According to the 2023 Verizon Data Breach Investigations Report, which reviewed a total of 16,312 security incidents, 376 small businesses (1-1,000 employees) were victims of confirmed data breaches.

 Small-business owners may not think they have much worth stealing, but they hold the kind of information that cybercriminals want, like employee and customer data, bank account information, access to intellectual property and connections to larger networks.

-A recent Small Business Administration survey found that 88% of small-business owners felt their business was vulnerable to a cyberattack, “yet many can’t afford professional IT solutions, have limited time to devote to cybersecurity or they don’t know where to begin.”
+Surveys show that small-business owners feel like their businesses are vulnerable to a cyberattack, “yet many can’t afford professional IT solutions, have limited time to devote to cybersecurity or they don’t know where to begin,” according to the Small Business Administration.

 Unlike larger companies, small employers may lack the resources or funds to dedicate to a robust cybersecurity plan, so they put it on the back burner.
 This makes them even more attractive – and vulnerable – to cybercriminals.